Hysterectomy | Glengarry Private Hospital

 This is used occasionally when there are massive fibroids, and also for more advanced cancers of the womb & most cancer of the ovary (along with additional sampling & procedures).
 In the case of massive fibroids, we will try & do the “top” part of the hysterectomy with the laparoscope, through upper abdominal keyhole incisions under the ribs, hopefully allowing a bikini style incision for the “bottom” part of the hysterectomy including fibroid removal (instead of a midline cut).

 Subtotal abdominal hysterectomy | STAH

 The ovaries can be taken away at the same time as the hysterectomy, or left if healthy.
-There is some evidence that the ovaries should be left before the age of 55-60yrs if healthy and there is no family history of ovarian cancer.
+There is some evidence that the ovaries should be left before the age of 55yrs if healthy and there is no family history of ovarian cancer.
 There may be significant benefits for brain function and a reduction in mortality if they’re left.
 This does leave the small risk of ovarian cancer.
 However, removing the Fallopian tubes reduces this risk by about half while preserving the benefits of leaving the ovaries.